We provide several different ways for students to learn material.

 Forgot to make an appointment?
 No problem!
 Walk-in to the Tutoring Center and if there is an available tutor, we will make an appointment for you on the spot, or you may have the option of joining a session already in progress.
 Don't forget about Smarthinking!
 Smarthinking is TMCC's 24x7 online tutoring service and it is free for all TMCC students.

 Note: You must be currently enrolled at TMCC in the class for which you are receiving tutoring.

-Also referred to as Supplemental Instruction, group review sessions are regularly-scheduled, tutor-led study and review sessions, conducted outside of and in addition to normal classroom/lecture time.
+Also referred to as Supplemental Instruction (SI, group review sessions are regularly-scheduled, tutor-led study and review sessions, conducted outside of and in addition to normal classroom/lecture time.

 Sessions are open to all students enrolled in any section of a particular course, and seek to provide students with an opportunity to explore course materials from new perspectives.
 Students who attend group review tend to have higher course grades and semester GPAs than students who do not attend, and regular attendees have an even higher boost!
 If you are struggling with a course, attending group review sessions may be a great way to improve your understanding and academic performance.

 In these sessions, students work actively and collaboratively under the guidance of a trained group review leader to come to a deeper understanding of key concepts and problems.
 Our group review leaders are tutors who have previously taken and done well in the course for which they lead these sessions, and they can help students improve their study skills and understanding of course materials based on their own personal experiences as a tutor and as a student.